accent & dialect collections

 An Irishman's blog about the English language.
 Smart and funny, just like its author.

 Eric Armstrong provides materials and insight for aspiring and professional actors.
-Seldom updated; always valuable.
+Rarely updated; always valuable.